ryancflam/Bulls-and-Cows/README.md

 Read more about Bulls and Cows here: https://en.wikipedia.org/wiki/Bulls_and_Cows

 ## Gameplay
 In the game, you are asked to enter a four-digit number.
 This is then compared to the randomly-generated four-digit number.
 Each individual digit entered by you is compared to each digit within the randomly-generated number.
 If a digit is in the randomly-generated number and is in the same position in the randomly-generated number as it was in your number, you have found a bull.
 If the digit is in the randomly-generated number but is in a different position, then you have found a cow.

-The goal is to obviously find all four bulls.
+The objective of the game is to obviously find all four bulls in as little attempts as possible.

 **Example**: